 Limit income from pretax retirement plans

-If you have funds in a pretax plan, such as a 401(k), withdrawals you make from the plan after you retire are subject to income tax.
-Your plan administrator will typically deduct 10 percent from any distribution amounts to cover taxes but, depending on your tax bracket, this may not be enough to cover your bill.
+If you have funds in a pretax plan, such as a 401(k), withdrawals you make from the plan after you retire are generally subject to income tax.
+You can usually have the plan administrator deduct taxes from your distributions but, depending on your tax bracket, it may not be enough to cover your bill.

 Ultimately, your tax rate is based on all your taxable income during the year.
 If you have multiple sources for retirement income, you’ll save on your tax bill if you limit distributions from pretax plans to only amounts you need or are required to withdraw.